hanzenok/tsproc/README.md

 # tsproc

-tsproc is a Node.js based data exploration tool that works with multiple timeseries and offers different possibilities to work with it:
+tsproc (Time Series Processor) is a Node.js based data exploration tool that works with multiple timeseries and offers different possibilities to work with it:
 - cutting
 - merging
 - interpolation